 So running and jogging are essentially the same thing apart from the fact that when you are jogging, the pace is a lot slower which is why a lot of people tend to choose jogging instead of running as it doesn’t require as much energy and output.
 You can also go for a much longer duration of time when jogging as the amount of energy you are using is considerably less compared to running.

 There is also some variance when it comes to some of the effects that taking part in running and jogging can have on the body.
-Running tends to have quite a negative impact on the knees Jogging coupleespecially if you are running across surfaces that are uneven whereas jogging has shown to have much less of an effect on the joints.
+Running tends to have quite a negative impact on the knees especially if you are running across surfaces that are uneven whereas jogging has shown to have much less of an effect on the joints.

 However, running is the better option if you are looking to burn calories as the speed at which you run directly correlates to the amount of calories that can be burned within a certain amount of time.
 If you were to jog for 10 minutes compared to if you were to run for 10 minutes, you would find that more total calories would be burned after running.